Carmen Rivera: Off-broadway

-Celia: The Life and Music of Celia Cruz (2007): Co-written by Rivera and her husband, Cándido Tirado, the musical is told through the voice of Celia Cruz's husband Pedro Knight.
-Celia takes the audience through the life and early beginnings of Celia Cruz through her music and has seen both off-Broadway national and international success in Chicago, Miami, and Puerto Rico.
+Celia: The Life and Music of Celia Cruz (2007): Co-written by Rivera and her husband, Cándido Tirado. the musical is told through the voice of Celia Cruz's husband Pedro Knight.
+Celia takes the audience through the life and early beginnings of Celia Cruz through her music and has seen both off-Broadway national and international success in New York, Chicago, Miami, Tenerife and Puerto Rico.
 Celia received the HOLA Award in 2008.